RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 J.F.
 Sebastian has been ideated and developed by [Rita & Aurora](https://ritaandaurora.github.io), a sort of fancy branding name I've given to my audio-developer [self](https://ffont.github.io).

-Enormous thanks to Paul Shiling for creating the great CS80 presets bank that has been used for the tone selector.
+Enormous thanks to Paul Shilling for creating the great CS80 presets bank that has been used for the tone selector.
 Also thanks to Black Corporation for making such a great synth!

 <p align="center">
 <img src="docs/Rita&AuroraAudioLogo-square.png" width="250" />